oakman/docker-gitolite/README.md

 # docker-gitolite

-Run gitolite as the user "git" through a dedicated ssh server.
-This image expects everything to be set up under /home/git.
-It should all be owned by user and group 1000:1000.
+Run gitolite as a user through a dedicated ssh server.
+The user name defaults to "git" but can be specified using the environment variable GITOLITE_USER.
+This image expects everything to be set up under /home/<USER>.
+It should all be owned by the user.
+If we create the user then the uid will default to 1000, but can be specified using the environment variable GITOLITE_UID.